awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 1. Choose **Add** to add the transform to the Data Wrangler data flow\.

-### Featurize Date/Time<a name="data-wrangler-featurize-time-series-datetime-embed"></a>

-Use **Featurize date/time** to create a vector embedding representing a date/time field\.
-To use this transform, your date/time data must be in one of the following formats:
-+ Strings describing date/time, for example, `"January 1st, 2020, 12:44pm"`\.
-+ A unix timestamp\.
-A unix timestamp describes the number of seconds, milliseconds, microseconds, or nanoseconds from 1/1/1970\.

-You can choose to **Infer datetime format** and provide a **Datetime format**\.
-If you provide a date/time format, you must use the codes described in this [Python documentation](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes)\.
-The options you select for these two configurations have implications for the speed of the operation, and the final results:
-+ The most manual and computationally fastest option is to specify a **Datetime format** and select **No** for **Infer datetime format**\.
-+ To reduce manual labor, you can simply choose **Infer datetime format** and not specify a date/time format\.
-This is also a computationally fast operation; however, the first date/time format encountered in the input column is assumed to be the format for the entire column\.
-Therefore, if other formats are encountered in the column, these values are NaN in the final output\.
-Therefore, this option can result in unparsed strings\.
-+ If you do not specify a format and you select **No** for **Infer datetime format**, you get the most robust results\.
-All valid date/time strings are parsed\.
-However, this operation can be an order of magnitude slower than the first two options in this list\.

-When you use this transform, you specify an **Input column** which contains date/time data in one of the formats listed above\.
-The transform creates an output column named **Output column name**\.
-The format of the output column depends on your configuration using the following:
-+ **Vector**: Outputs a single column as a vector\.
-+ **Columns**: Creates a new column for every feature\.
-For example, if the output contains a year, month, and day, three separate columns are created for year, month, and day\.

-Additionally, you must choose an **Embedding mode**\.
-For linear models and deep networks, **cyclic** is recommended\.
-For tree based algorithms, **ordinal** is recommended\.

-You can use the following procedure to create a vector embedding that represents a date/time field\.

-1. Open your Data Wrangler data flow\.

-1. If you haven't imported your dataset, import it under the **Import data** tab\.

-1. In your data flow, under **Data types**, choose the **\+**, and select **Add transform**\.

-1. Choose **Add step**\.

-1. Choose **Featurize datetime**\.

-1. For **Input column**, choose the input column\.

-1. Optional: For **Output column**, choose the output column\.
-If you don't specify a name, the transform is done in place\.

-1. Specify the remaining fields\.

-1. Choose **Preview** to generate a preview of the transform\.

-1. Choose **Add** to add the transform to the Data Wrangler data flow\.

 ### Extract Features from Your Time Series Data<a name="data-wrangler-transform-extract-time-series-features"></a>

 If you're running a classification or a regression algorithm on your time series data, we recommend extracting features from the time series before running the algorithm\.
 Extracting features might improve the performance of your algorithm\.